 Methodology: Total of twenty (20) water samples were collected each from wells, ponds, boreholes, and streams in clean bottles.
 Each of the water samples were examine for macroscopic and physical examination and subjected to parasitological assessment using standard parasitological techniques.

 Results: The prevalence of the parasite in relation to parasite species showed that Ascaris has the highest occurrence with total of 5 appearances representing 30.7%, followed by hookworm with total of 3 frequencies accounting for 23.1% while G. lamblia and T. trichiura has the least appearance with 1 each representing 7.7% each.
-The prevalence of parasites in relation to the water sources indicated that pond has the highest number of parasites examined with total of 5 representing 38.5% followed by stream with total of 4 parasites while well water has 2 parasite and borehole has recorded only 1 parasite.
+The prevalence of parasites in relation to the water sources indicated that pond has the highest number of parasites examined with total of 5 representing 38.5%, followed by stream with total of 4 parasites while well water has 2 parasite and borehole recorded only 1 parasite.

-Conclusion: It is concluded that the sampled water sources with exception of borehole were contaminated with parasites which indicate that residents in the study areas are at great risk of contracting water-borne parasitic diseases
+Conclusion: It is concluded that the sampled water sources with exception of borehole were contaminated with parasites which indicated that residents in the study areas are at great risk of contracting water-borne parasitic diseases

 Keywords: Drinking water, borehole Kura, parasitic contamination, well